Yelp/yelp-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Git Workflow

+We are using the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) workflow.
+Atlassian has a [solid overview](https://www.atlassian.com/git/workflows#!workflow-gitflow).
+Essentially, new development is merged into the develop branch from feature branches, then merged from develop to a release branch, then to master from the release branch.